IgorKiso/CompStak/README.md

 Before creating the ER diagram, I set up the necessary predefined ENUM data types.
 I then designed the ER diagram, defining the required dimension and fact tables along with their attributes, aiming to accurately represent the real-world scenario.
 After that, I used Visual Studio Code to create the tables, views, cube, indexes.
-**I created two solutions: one using the cube extension and another simulating an OLAP cube using physical tables with dimensions and measures.**
+**I created three solutions: one using the cube extension, another simulating an OLAP cube using physical tables with dimensions and measures, and the third using materialized views.**

 **Instructions for Running the Code:**